-Mr. Price, 71, is a Visiting Professor and Lecturer at the Woodrow Wilson School of Public and International Affairs at Princeton University and Non-Resident Senior Fellow at The Brookings Institution, an independent research and policy institute.
+Mr. Price, 72, is a Non-Resident Senior Fellow at The Brookings Institution, an independent research and policy institute.
 Mr. Price was President and Chief Executive Officer of the National Urban League from 1994 until 2003.
 During that time, Mr. Price restructured its board of directors, developed a new mission for the League and established its research and policy center.
 Following his work at the National Urban League, Mr. Price was Senior Advisor of DLA Piper Rudnick Gray Cary US LLP from 2003 to 2005 and a Non-Resident Senior Fellow of the Economic Studies Program at The Brookings Institution from 2006 to 2008.
-He accepted his current position at Princeton University in 2008.
+From September of 2008 until June of 2013 he served as Visiting Professor in the Woodrow Wilson School of Princeton University.
 Prior to joining the National Urban League, Mr. Price held a variety of positions in journalism, law and public interest organizations, including serving on the Editorial Board of The New York Times.

 Mr. Price brings to the Board, among other skills and qualifications, a wide range of experience in leadership positions in both the private and non-profit sectors.
 As a result of his experience at the National Urban League and The Brookings Institution, Mr. Price is able to advise the Board and senior management on economic, government and public interest issues.
 His extensive management and leadership experience enables him to provide insights on corporate governance matters.
 He also has expertise in strategic planning, operations management and business services, which are critical issues for Verizon.